mooxphp/moox/packages/builder/README.md

 # Moox Builder

-Generate high-quality Laravel Packages and Filament Resources with zero coding.
+🚀 What do you want to ~~build~~ **ship** today?

+From idea to a working LaravelApp in minutes.
+No coding required.

 ## Work-in-Progress

-This is the current state of the Builder:

--   Moox Builder is currently a GitHub Template Repository (will be removed) and now working as an installed package (will be the future)
--   The current state is in this branch: https://github.com/mooxphp/moox/tree/feature/tag
--   The `php artisan builder:create`command is working, tested with simple and published item yet
--   A Panel is available to Preview: https://moox.test/builder
--   There are 5 test entities, that will be deleted including config, when builder is able to generate them
+-   ✅ Working Service Layer and Configuration
+-   🟡 Entity generation with `builder:create`
+-   🟡 Entity deletion with `builder:delete`
+-   🟡 Basic Presets (Item, Taxonomy)
+-   🚧 Package generation with `builder:package`
+-   🚧 UI for creating entities with custom blocks
+-   🚧 UI for creating packages

-## Features
+## Overview

+Moox Builder is a Laravel Package and Filament UI to build complete applications and packages with zero coding:

+-   🚀 Generate complete Filament Resources in App or Package context
--   Generate and Publish Laravel Packages (not implemented yet)
+-   🚀 Generate and Publish Laravel Packages
--   Generate Filament Resource with Migration and Model
--   Generate a Migration or generate from Migration
--   Create your own Blocks, Generators, Presets and Templates
+-   🚀 Preview and test everything instantly
+-   🔧 Production-ready code
--   Dependency free, you can de-install Moox Builder anytime
+-   🔧 Dependency free, remove anytime
--   Generate production-ready code, type-safe, Pint-formatted and checked by PHPStan
+-   🔧 Fully extensible

 ## Quick Installation